-A vast topic the pervades all aspects of business today.
+Risk is a vast topic that pervades all aspects of business today.
 And rightly so.

-Until about 15 years ago no one in business gave formal consideration to risk.
-Yes, it was there in the books on management from business schools but the practical application of risk mitigation was something only insurance companies talked about.
+Until about 15 years ago, no one in business formally considered risk.
+Yes, it was there in the business school management books, but the practical application of risk mitigation was something only insurance companies talked about.
 Not so today.
-And if your organization is not ‘up to speed’ on managing risk you are, at best, bleeding profit or, at worst, laying the groundwork for your organization’s demise.
+And if your organization is not ‘up to speed’ on managing risk, you are, at best, bleeding profit or, at worst, laying the groundwork for your organization’s demise.

 Definition of Risk

-This definition leaves the door open to risk assessment to be based on opinion rather than on objective evidence.
-Other ISO Standards consistently use a different definition, namely, a ‘combination of the probability of occurrence of harm and the severity of that harm.’
+This definition leaves the door open for risk assessment based on opinion rather than objective evidence.
+Other ISO Standards consistently use a different definition: a ‘combination of the probability of occurrence of harm and the severity of that harm.’

 What is Risk Management?

-Risk management is the act of proactively identifying possible threats to an organisation and laying out appropriate measures to minimize their impact.
+Risk management is proactively identifying possible threats to an organization and laying out appropriate measures to minimize their impact.

-A risk management plan can include but is not limited to an assessment of the organization’s structure, the identification of its key objectives, the allocation of resources in activities designed to effectively manage risks, the designation of people responsible for key tasks, and the development of strategies to ensure continual improvement of systems and processes among other things.
+A risk management plan can include but is not limited to an assessment of the organization’s structure, the identification of its key objectives, the allocation of resources in activities designed to manage risks effectively, the designation of people responsible for key tasks, and the development of strategies to ensure continual improvement of systems and processes among other things.

-One control to mitigate each threat is not enough to manage risk.
-A standard such as ISO 27001, and the companion Code of Practice, ISO 27002, create the impression that one control is enough.
+More than one control to mitigate each threat is required to manage risk.
+A standard such as ISO 27001 and the companion Code of Practice, ISO 27002, create the impression that one control is enough.
 Consider Annex A of ISO 27001.
 It lists vulnerabilities (which become threats where the vulnerabilities are exploitable) and suggests one control.
 This is not a good approach.

 The Risk Management Tools of ISO 31010

 While we don’t like ISO 31000, we love its companion, ISO 31010.
-This Standard contains 40 plus risk management tools and, while it does not include examples, it sets out how each method can be applied and where it is best used.
-It includes methods covering all parts of the Risk Management Process, namely,
+This Standard contains 40 plus risk management tools, and while it does not include examples, it sets out how each method can be applied and where it is best used.
+It contains methods covering all parts of the Risk Management Process, namely,

 - Identification (of the threats)